jzmiller1/postnormalism/README.md

 ## Contributing

-Please submit a pull request or create an issue if you have any suggestions or improvements.
+Please submit a start a discussion, create a pull request or create an issue if you have any suggestions or improvements.

+### Primary Authors

+- @jzmiller1 (Zac Miller)

+### Other Contributors

+- @ggopi19
+- @malu1112

 ## License